sourdoughbredd/sourdoughbredd/README.md

 - 👋 Hi, I’m @sourdoughbredd
 - 👀 I’m a former flight controls engineer pursuing a new career in web development.
-- 🌱 I’m currently learning the basics of web development.
+- 🌱 I’m currently learning full-stack Javascript as well as DS&A with Java via the Berkeley CS61B course

 <!---
 sourdoughbredd/sourdoughbredd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.